Vyacheslav Ivanov (poet): The Tower

 After capturing the attention of Russian Symbolist poet Valery Bryusov while delivering a series of lectures on the cult of Dionysus at a short-lived Russian University in Paris in 1903, in 1905 Vyacheslav and Lidia Ivanov made their triumphant return to St Petersburg, where they were much lionized as foreign curiosities.
 They set up a literary salon known as "Среды Иванова" (Ivanov Wednesdays, better known as "On the Tower", from its location).

 According to James H. Billington, "'Viacheslav the Magnificent' was the crown prince and chef de salon of the new society, which met in his seventh-floor apartment 'The Tower,' overlooking the gardens of the Tauride Palace in St. Peterburg.
 Walls and partitions were torn down to accommodate the increasing numbers of talented and disputatious people who flocked to the Wednesday soirees, which were rarely in full swing until after supper had been served at 2 A.M."

 According to his close friend Nikolai Berdyaev, "Ivanov succeeded in combining an intense poetical imagination with an amazing knowledge of Classical philology and Greek religion.
 He was a philosopher and a theologian; a theosophist and a political publicist.
 There was no object upon which he could not throw some new and unexpected light."

 Nicholas Zernov later wrote about both Ivanov and the meetings in the Tower, "He attracted the intellectuals and the artists who discussed religion, philosophy, literature, and politics; they listened to music and the recitation of poetry.
 Berdyaev usually presided over these gatherings, but the lead was taken by Ivanov, a man who brought people of the most diverse views and convictions into one fold; Christians and sceptics, monarchists and republicans, Symbolists and Classicists, occultists and mystical anarchists.
 They were all welcomed as long as they were original, daring and ready to spend hours in stimulating discussions."

-Even during the Russian Revolution of 1905 and as the First Duma began meeting across the road, the Tower understandably became the most fashionable literary salon of the Silver Age of Russian Poetry, and was frequented by poets (Alexander Blok), philosophers (Nikolai Berdyayev), artists (Konstantin Somov), and dramatists (Vsevolod Meyerhold).
-The Ivanovs accordingly exerted an enormous influence upon the Russian Symbolist movement, whose main tenets were formulated in the turreted house.
+Even during the Russian Revolution of 1905 and as the First Duma began meeting across the road, the Tower became a fashionable literary salon of the Silver Age of Russian Poetry, and was frequented by poets (Alexander Blok), philosophers (Nikolai Berdyayev), artists (Konstantin Somov), and dramatists (Vsevolod Meyerhold).
+The Ivanovs exerted an influence upon the Russian Symbolist movement, whose main tenets were formulated in the turreted house.

 At the Tower, Ivanov spearheaded a seachange which brought Russian Symbolism radically away from the intentions of Valery Bryusov to emulate French Symbolism and the concept of art for art's sake, towards literary Philhellenism, Neoclassicism, Germanophilia, and, in particular, towards the recent German philosophy and dramatic theories of both Richard Wagner and Friedrich Nietzsche.
 Ivanov favored the promotion of an ecstatic (in both the religious and philosophical senses) theatre of mass participation.
 Ivanov regarded drama as having the potential to be the most powerful of the arts and as capable of taking over the liturgical function of the Russian Orthodox Church and restoring religious belief to a society that had lost its faith in Christianity.